marmidr/yedytor/README.md

 # Yedytor

-PnP files editor, using footprints defined in Yamaha .Tou files.
+PnP files editor, using a footprints defined in the Yamaha .Tou files.

 TODO: sshots